Impacting families for generations to come.

 Find out today how Lanier Law Group can offer unique, affordable solutions and guidance to securing your family's future.

-Gainesville Probate Attorney & Trust Administration Lawyer
+Gainesville Trust Administration Lawyer

 It’s natural for a person to want assurances that their wishes will be carried out when they pass away.
 Wills and trusts are each an important part of estate planning.
-But all plans are carried out by people and decisions on who will run a trust or oversee probate can go a long way toward deciding how smoothly the distribution of assets will run and how closely it aligns with the desires of the deceased.
+But all plans are carried out by people and decisions on who will run a trust can go a long way toward deciding how smoothly the distribution of assets will run and how closely it aligns with the desires of the deceased.
 A Gainesville probate attorney and trust administration lawyer can serve a valuable role.

 Lanier Law Group serves the broader Northeast Georgia area on a wide range of estate planning matters, including probate and trust administration.